ThomasEcalle/flutter_starter/README.md

 fi
 ```

+This new script should be placed between `Run Script` and `Compile Sources`, drag and drop it if necessary.

 > Explanations :
 > This code will, depending on the asked configuration, copy the right GoogleService-Info.plist from your directories and paste it in the Runner directory